C7921/CESDOT/README.md

 2. Install Xcode from the app store.
 3. Install Xcode command line tools.
 4. Install ZSH and Oh-My-Zsh
+5. Install some apps that arent on the app store (E.g Things 3, Fantastical 2, DaisyDisk)
-5. Clone the repo and fire away!
+7. Clone the repo and fire away!
 (I think...)
-6. Fingers crossed nothing explodes.
+8. Fingers crossed nothing explodes.